 - Max file size is 1,000 KB (Campaigns with large creative sizes load slower in the widget)

-- Campaigns may be followed up by email nurtures (partner emails or brand emails).
+- Campaigns may be followed up by email nurtures (partner emails or advertiser emails).

 - Email nurtures or SMS confirmations can be an initial, one-off, immediate send to end users that confirm a customer has accepted a specific offer on the Rokt platform.